CZ-NIC/knot/doc/reference.rst

 nsid
 ----

 A DNS name server identifier (:rfc:`5001`).
-Set empty value to disable.
+Set to an empty value to disable.

 *Default:* FQDN hostname